ConspiraPuppets/ConspiraPuppets_x_TINFOIL_Seadrop/readme.md

 If you encounter issues:

+1. **Planning Phase:**
+   - Use tools/calculator.py to validate your tokenomics
+   - Check preset configurations for examples
+   - Ensure your numbers make sense before deploying

-1. **Check Troubleshooting Section:** Most common issues are documented with solutions
+2. **Check Troubleshooting Section:** Most common issues are documented with solutions

-2. **Verify Addresses:** Ensure contract addresses are saved and correct
+3. **Verify Addresses:** Ensure contract addresses are saved and correct

-3. **Check Transaction Status:** View on BaseScan to see if transactions succeeded
+4. **Check Transaction Status:** View on BaseScan to see if transactions succeeded

-4. **Verify Funding:** Ensure you're using 0.1+ ETH for LP creation
+5. **Verify Funding:** Ensure you're using 0.1+ ETH for LP creation

-5. **Wait for Rate Limits:** If hitting rate limits, wait 5-10 minutes
+6. **Wait for Rate Limits:** If hitting rate limits, wait 5-10 minutes

-6. **Check Fee Collection:** Use Quick Reference commands to verify each step
+7. **Check Fee Collection:** Use Quick Reference commands to verify each step

-7. **View Position on Uniswap:** Confirm pool and fees visually
+8. **View Position on Uniswap:** Confirm pool and fees visually

-8. **Test on Sepolia First:** Always test major operations on testnet
+9. **Test on Sepolia First:** Always test major operations on testnet

 **Common Issues Quick Links:**
+- Planning tokenomics → Use tools/calculator.py
 - Payout address not set → See Step 4 in Deployment
 - Price slippage error → See Troubleshooting
 - Fee collection failing → See Fee Collection Common Mistakes